datavortex/QuanSimBench/README.md

 ```
 ## You can test the ability of your computer to simulate quantum AQFT's as follows:

-A) First run the benchmark until termination with increasing number of nodes/cores until you get the highest performance in the last row of the column "States/s".
-That usually corresponds to the largest number of qubits that you can simulate (column Qubits), and the largest number of nodes you can run.
-If the program hangs, report the last visible result.
+1- First run the benchmark until completion with increasing number of nodes/cores until you get the largest number of qubits (first column).
+That usually corresponds to the largest number of nodes/cores you can run.
+If the program hangs, report the last visible row.

-B) Verify that you get the "Pass=yes" result on all rows.
+2- Verify that you get the "Pass=yes" result on all rows.

-C) Select the row with the highest performance (states/s) and submit your results to <a href="https://docs.google.com/forms/d/e/1FAIpQLSeVwp_4FZJWyS5UsfBrtxq8PXkKJLoRvgHkpfTuOuJ-wcudiw/viewform?usp=sf_link" target="_blank">QuanSimBench Submission</a>
+3- Submit your results to <a href="https://docs.google.com/forms/d/e/1FAIpQLSeVwp_4FZJWyS5UsfBrtxq8PXkKJLoRvgHkpfTuOuJ-wcudiw/viewform?usp=sf_link" target="_blank">QuanSimBench Submission</a>

-D) The results will be posted soon in our github
+4- The results will be posted soon in our github